TouchDesigner/TDMCP/README.md

 **An MCP server that runs inside TouchDesigner, so an AI coding agent can collaborate with you in a TouchDesigner environment.**

 Drop one component into your project and your agent gets 26 tools for creating operators, wiring them, setting parameters, reading DATs, inspecting runtime values and looking up TD documentation.
-Every change it makes is a single Ctrl+Z away.

 Works with Claude Code, Codex, Antigravity (`agy`), Cursor, OpenCode, and any other client that speaks streamable-HTTP MCP.